sublyime/cyyadd/frontend/README.md

    ```

 ## Notes
-- Connects to FastAPI backend at http://localhost:8000
+- Connects to a Java Spring Boot backend at http://localhost:8080/api
-- Mapbox access token required (set in .env)